escherize/silo-spec/readme.md

 17. Conformance

-A “Tortise reader” MUST implement Sections 4–12.
-A “Tortise writer” MUST implement Sections 4–8 and SHOULD follow Section 15.
+A "Silo reader" MUST implement Sections 4–12.
+A "Silo writer" MUST implement Sections 4–8 and SHOULD follow Section 15.